dechamps/RudeWindowFixer/README.md

 3. The dimensions of the window that was just activated change.

 A change to window dimensions is not an event `CGlobalRudeWindowManager` reacts to.
-(The code suggests it might be notified if the window is becoming full screen - but as we'll see, that won't help with this particular bug.)
+(It will be notified if the window is becoming full screen - but as we'll see, that won't help with this particular bug.)
 This can lead to rudeness state getting out of sync.

 ### A race condition: activating a minimized window